Where to stay in Sicily

 The south coast has the more secluded beaches, usually long and less organised with sunbeds.

-The east coast has the most popular beaches.
+The east coast has the most popular ones.
 This is an area with plenty of tourism.

-The north and north-west coast has some of the most beautiful beaches in Italy, like San Vito Lo Capo, but also in this case you will not be alone.
+The north and north-west coast has some of the most beautiful stretches of sand in Italy, like Santu Vitu, but also in this case you will not be alone.

 I am travelling to sicily in August.
 I’m having only one problem planning my trip.
 I am using public transport and was wondering if you could help.